 A good understanding of the French language is more than an asset: it’s a requirement for successfully integrating and finding fulfilling work in Greater Montréal.

 Proof of this ability will allow you to obtain a Certificat de sélection du Québec (CSQ – Québec Selection Certificate), a prerequisite for permanent residency in Canada.
-It is also possible to obtain a CSQ through the Skilled temporary foreign worker program (PRTQ) offered by the MIDI, for which French is an important factor in the selection process.
+It is also possible to obtain a CSQ through the Skilled temporary foreign worker program (PRTQ) offered by the MIFI, for which French is an important factor in the selection process.
 However, the timeframe to obtain a CSQ is longer through the PRTQ than through the PEQ.

 To become a member of a professional order, you must demonstrate your command of Québec’s official language.
 The Service de l’évaluation du français des ordres professionnels from the Office québécois de la langue française is mandated to evaluate the French knowledge of candidates for professional orders that do not meet the requirements of Article 35 of the Charter of the French Language.

 The sooner you start to learn or improve your knowledge of French, the better your chances of success are!
 Here are some resources to help you.

 The MIDI’s Free French Courses (in-class)

 Free French courses for immigrants living in Québec are available with the MIFI.
 Full-time and part-time courses in-class are offered for beginner and intermediate.